GSA/piv-guides/_networkconfig/10_AMA.md

             [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\kdc]
             "ChainWithIssuancePolicyOIDs"=dword:00000001

-* This PowerShell script can be used to automate the setup for the Federal Common and DoD Certificate Policies.
-It simplifies Microsoft TechNet's steps for Windows Server 2012:&nbsp;&nbsp;[AMA Certificate Issuance OIDs](https://github.com/GSA/ficam-scripts-public/tree/auth-mech-assurance/_ama){:target="_blank"}.
+* [CertificateIssuanceOIDs.ps1](https://github.com/GSA/ficam-scripts-public/tree/master/_ama){:target="_blank"} is a PowerShell script that imports a list of certification policies in Microsoft Active Directory.
+This PowerShell script can be used to automate the setup for the Federal Common and DoD Certificate Policies.
+It simplifies Microsoft TechNet's steps for Windows Server 2012:&nbsp;&nbsp;.

+The script has a list of policies to import grouped under different categories.
+You should only import the policies that are applicable to your agency.

+As a network administrator for a Federal Government agency, you can use this script to configure Microsoft Windows Active Directory (AD) Domain Service's (DS) Authentication Mechanism Assurance (AMA).
+You will have to rename the script file and remove the .txt extension in order to execute the script.

 * Set the _Domain Functional Level_ to _Windows Server 2008 R2_.
 * Add a global group membership to the user’s Kerberos token.
 When a user's PIV/CAC login is authenticated, it will activate the group membership.